fabogit/arch-install/arch-install.md

 Check that `PermitRootLogin yes` is present (and uncommented) in `/etc/ssh/sshd_config`

+╰─`nano /etc/ssh/sshd_config`

 This setting allows root login with password authentication on the SSH server.

+Finally, start the openssh daemon with

+╰─`systemctl start sshd.service`

-Finally, start the openssh daemon with `sshd.service`, which is included by default on the live CD.
+which is included by default on the live CD.

 Note: Unless required, after installation it is recommended